 Before trying this or any change to your regular eating plan you should always consult with your physician or healthcare provider to be certain if this plan is right for you.

-It takes a bit for your body to get used to this routine, but once you are used to it most people can adjust quite well.
+It may take a bit for your body to get used to this routine, but once you are used to it most people can adjust quite well.

 Benefits and Disadvantages of a 16 8 Intermittent Fast.